-Rspamd uses the Universal Configuration Language (UCL) for its configuration.
-The UCL format is described in detail in this document.
-Rspamd defines several variables and macros to extend UCL functionality.
+Rspamd employs the Universal Configuration Language (UCL) for its configuration.
+You can find an extensive description of the UCL format in this document.
+Additionally, Rspamd introduces a range of variables and macros to enhance UCL’s functionality.

 syntax: